Spectral Gaps via Imaginary Time: Results

-where $Z_l$, $X_l$ denote Pauli $Z$ and $X$ matrices on site $l$, respectively, $h$ is the uniform magnetic field strength in the $z$-direction, and $L$ is the total number of lattice sites.
-Here we use periodic boundary conditions such that $\sigma_{L} = \sigma_0$.
-We choose the coordinating observable to be
+where $Z_l$ and $X_l$ are Pauli operators on site $l$, $J$ is the nearest-neighbour interaction strength, $h$ is the transverse field, and $L$ is the number of lattice sites.
+We impose periodic boundary conditions, so that $Z_L \equiv Z_0$.
+For the system sizes considered here the model is easily diagonalised, which allows direct comparison with our estimator.

-which corresponds to the individual magnetization of spins on sites 1 and 2 scaled by $J$.
-To check the performance of the method, we plot the relative error
+A central practical ingredient in the method is the choice of coordinating observable $O$.
+For the TFIM we take

-as a function of $\tau$ for the transverse field Ising model with $J=1$, $L=4$, $h=1$ in Fig.~\ref{fig:tfim_rel_err}a.
-In Eq.~\eqref{eq:rel_err}, $\Delta E_{\mathrm{exact}}$ is obtained via diagonalization of Eq.~\eqref{eq:tfim} and $\Delta E_{\mathrm{method}}$ is obtained using Eq.~\eqref{eq:comm_spectral_gap} with $M=1$ (blue) and $M=2$ (orange).
-In both cases, $\epsilon$ reaches approximately $10^{-8}$ or lower, which indicates that this method is able to accurately calculate the spectral gap for this system.
-Furthermore, the linear trend in the error on a log plot is predicted by the error term in Eq.~\eqref{eq:comm_spectral_gap} being exponential in $-\tau$.
-The change in the trend of the error above $\tau \approx 10$ is due primarily to the fact that the system has propagated too far in $\tau$ and thus lost the information about the first excited state.
+which corresponds to the (scaled) local magnetisation on two adjacent sites.
+This choice is local and corresponds to the magnetisation on two adjacent sites.
+It is also odd under the global $\mathbb{Z}_2$ parity symmetry $P = \prod_l X_l$, so it connects states in opposite parity sectors; for the parameters considered, the ground and first excited states lie in different sectors, ensuring that $O$ has non-vanishing matrix elements between them.
+The overall factor of $J$ simply makes the dimensions consistent with the Hamiltonian; it cancels in the ratio Eq.~\eqref{eq:comm_spectral_gap} and therefore does not affect the estimated gap.

-We also check the performance of using Eq.~\eqref{eq:ln_comm} to calculate $E_0+E_1$ and Eq.~\eqref{eq:e2e1gap} to calculate the second spectral gap $E_2-E_1$ by calculating the relative error of each.
-Here we use the same parameters for the transverse field Ising model as before, but only consider the $M=1$ case.
-These results are presented in Table ~\ref{tab:alt_gaps}a.
-As before, $\Delta E_{\mathrm{exact}}$ refers to the values for $E_0+E_1$ and $E_2-E_1$ obtained via diagonalization of Eq.~\eqref{eq:tfim}, while $\Delta E_{\mathrm{method}}$ refers to the values obtained using Eq.~\eqref{eq:ln_comm} or \eqref{eq:e2e1gap}.
-These results show that Eq.~\eqref{eq:ln_comm} can be used to accurately determine $E_0+E_1$.
-If $E_0$ or $E_1$ are known, this can be used to calculate the spectral gap without taking the ratio of potentially small numbers.
-These results also demonstrate that Eq.~\eqref{eq:e2e1gap} can be used to estimate the second spectral gap once $\Delta E$ has been obtained.
+As an initial state $\ket{\phi_0}$ we use a normalised random complex vector in the computational basis, with real and imaginary parts of each component drawn independently from a uniform distribution on $[0,1]$.
+This construction has high probability of yielding non-zero overlap with both the ground and first excited eigenspaces; in practice we verify this by checking that the exact projections $\Pi_0 \ket{\phi_0}$ and $\Pi_1 \ket{\phi_0}$ are non-zero for the instances studied.